TUW-GEO/Equi7Grid/README.rst

 A python class for working with Equi7Grid - how to convert to - how to use the tiling system - etc.

 It's a python package that handles the geometric and geographic operations of a gridded and tiled projection system.
-It was designed for data cubes ingesting satellite imagery and builds the basis for the Equi7Grid (see https://github .com/TUW-GEO/Equi7Grid).
+It was designed for data cubes ingesting satellite imagery and builds the basis for the Equi7Grid (see https://github.com/TUW-GEO/Equi7Grid).

+A detailed documentation on the Equi7Grid definition is at:

+~/docs/doc_files/

+Overlays for visualisation in Google Earth can be found here:

+~/docs/doc_files/google_earth_overlays/

 Citation
 ========